-As a responsible corporate citizen, Penske is committed to managing our environmental impacts everywhere we do business.
-Our team of environmental professionals has developed innovative and efficient ways to ensure resources are provided for nearly 1,300 field locations to prevent or reduce environmental impacts, protect our associates and achieve 100 percent compliance with local, state and federal environmental regulations.
+As a responsible corporate citizen, Penske is committed to minimizing our environmental impacts everywhere we do business.
+Our team of environmental professionals has developed innovative and efficient ways to ensure resources are provided for nearly 1,430 field locations to prevent or reduce environmental impacts, protect our associates and achieve 100% compliance with local, state and federal environmental regulations.

 Penske is at the forefront of the commercial electric vehicle (EV) movement and has been supporting the use of alternative fueled vehicles for nearly 30 years.
-For the past decade, our focus has also been on furthering the EV market in response to the increasing popularity within our industry.
+For the past decade, our focus has also been on expanding the availability of EVs in our fleet for rental, leasing and logistics customers.
 Today, new commercial vehicles for the Penske EV fleet are being designed and developed at a rapid pace.
 We've also been busy working with original equipment manufacturers (OEMs), investing in battery electric trucks and building heavy-duty electric high-speed charging stations, as well as training our technicians, all while testing everything in real-world applications with our customers.
 For more information on how Penske is leading the way for electric fleets, visit our EV page.

 EPA SmartWay Transport Partnership

 Penske Truck Leasing and Penske Logistics proudly participate in and support the U.S. Environmental Protection Agency's SmartWay Transport partnership as affiliate, carrier and logistics partners.
 The SmartWay Transport Partnership is an innovative collaboration between EPA and the freight sector designed to improve fuel efficiency, reduce greenhouse gas and air pollutant emissions and improve energy security.